zvallarino/phase-3-ruby-oo-self-person-lab/TUTORIAL.md

      Failure/Error: penelope.take_bath
      NoMethodError:
        undefined method `take_bath' for #<Person:0x007ff4ba1410c0>
-     # ./spec/person_spec.rb:148:in `block (4 levels) in <top (required)>'

 ```
-Let's stwitch things up a bit.
+Let's switch things up a bit.
 In addition to running rspec, we also going to be reading through the specs for the particular method we are trying to get to work.

 The lines we are interested in for `#take_bath` are lines 145 - 168: